Maimonides and Aquinas

 2. The Proof:

 1. There are things which lack knowledge but nevertheless act for an end.
-All things behave in a consistently repititious way -- i.e. there are natural laws ["order" for short]
+All things behave in a consistently repititious way -- i.e. there are natural laws.
+1. There is teleological order.
+(TO)

 4. Therefore there is a designer for the universe...and this all men call God.